 ASSESSMENT APPEAL FORMS

 CAUTION: Read all instructions prior to filing out an Application for Changed Assessment.
 These are included with the application.
-If you have questions about the Application for Changed Assessment form, please contact the State Board of Equalization, Assessment Services Unit at (916) 445-4982 or the Assistant Clerk of the Board at (760) 878-0373.
+If you have questions about the application or any other form, please contact the State Board of Equalization, Assessment Services Unit at (916) 445-4982.